Saitama International Bonsai Academy (Bonsai Lectures)

-*Tuition fee to be paid on the day of the class.
+*Tuition fee to be paid on the day of the lecture.

-Number of Participants (Students per Class): Around 10
+Number of Participants per Course: At least 10 persons.

-Venue: At one of the bonsai gardens in the Omiya Bonsai Village or at the Omiya Bonsai Art Museum
+Venue: One of the bonsai gardens in Omiya Bonsai Village or at the Omiya Bonsai Art Museum.

-- “What is bonsai, how to appreciate it?
-The history of the Omiya Bonsai Village.
+1. “What is bonsai and how to appreciate it: The history of Omiya Bonsai Village”

 How to Apply:

-Please apply no later than 2 months before the desired date of the class, as materials must be arranged.
+Please contact us no later than 2 months before the desired date of the class, as materials must be arranged.

 Please Note: Cancellations must be made no later than 1 month in advance.